Featured- Fiber Optic Cables - 10 Uses Of Fiber Optic Cables (Title)

 No doubt you’re familiar with fiber optic cable and use it in your projects as well as in everyday life.
 But it’s good to touch on the basics before we discuss all the applications.

 Essentially, fiber optic cables are composed of very thin strands of extremely pure glass fibers.
-They transmit information using light from lasers or LEDs that are modulated with data or used in some cases as a light source.
+They transmit information using light from lasers or LEDs that are modulated with data, or in some cases, serve as a light source.

-The cables themselves have several thousand fibers that are insulated from one another by a protective jacket.
+The cables themselves contain several thousand fibers, each insulated from the others by a protective jacket.
 Each fiber also has an internal cladding that bounces light inward to prevent signal loss.

 What Are the Uses of Fiber Optic Cable?